 Wildlife Guide - Bears

-As you can see from the diagram to the right there are ways to tell some of the differences between them that doesn't rely on coloring.
+As you can see from the photo to the right (which is a grizzly bear) you cannot rely on colouring alone to tell the difference.
 We have seen grizzly bears that are almost black and black bears who look blonde!
-The easiest way to tell the difference from a distance is actually their shape, as you can see grizzly bears have a shoulder hump on their back as they have very large muscles here for digging.
+The easiest way to tell the difference from a distance is actually their shape, grizzly bears have a shoulder hump on their back as they have very large muscles for digging.
 Black bears do not have a hump and have a flatter profile including their faces which are very straight.
-Black bears also have taller, more pointed ears whereas grizzlies have short rounded ears (that look really soft!).

 Where?

-The Great Bear Rainforest was officially recognized in February 2016 when an agreement was made to permanently protect 85% of the old-growth forest from industrial logging.
-This is incredibly important, not only to protect the habitat for creatures such as wolves, cougar, bears and salmon, but also to combat the global climate instability we are facing.
-A single hectare has been shown to store more than 1,000 tonnes of carbon!
+In February 2016, the Great Bear Rainforest was officially recognized when an agreement was made to permanently protect 85% of its old-growth forest from industrial logging.
+This landmark decision is crucial, not only to safeguard the habitat of species like wolves, cougars, bears, and salmon, but also to help combat global climate change.
+Just one hectare of this forest can store over 1,000 tonnes of carbon!

-The Great Bear Rainforest also marks most of the coastline of the Great Bear Sea.
-Waters that stretch from Campbell River on Vancouver Island to the border of BC and Alaska.
-This area is one of the richest marine ecosystems in the world and supports wildlife from Humpback whales to sea anemones.
+The Great Bear Rainforest also encompasses much of the coastline of the Great Bear Sea, stretching from Campbell River on Vancouver Island to the BC-Alaska border.
+This region is one of the world’s most vibrant marine ecosystems, home to a wide range of wildlife, from Humpback whales to sea anemones.

 When?